 But by doing so, we still have great hope of setting the emphasis on their work – regardless of their gender.
 This gender bias is so obsolete and solvable that it makes it hard to believe it is still in operation.
 As Queen of the Neighborhood observes, “the mixture of gender and race as integral to how we form our identities can depend on where the most pressure and the most prejudice is felt”.17 Finally, Trinh T. Minh-Ha suggests that we “let difference replace conflict”.18 Voices that do not oppose (or replace) each other, but are different, demonstrate that the dominant culture is “neither homogeneous nor monolithic […] just an other among others”.19

 While this is a very reductive way to address the issue, particularly in a generation surpassing binary understandings of individuality and identity, we have got at least to debate the extremely biased assessments of electronic music and sound art history.
-In this sense, the exhibition became a “pandora’s box” – once one opens up to this perspective, there is no way back: the same reasoning that led us to create the exhibition also led us to refer to it afterwards every time the same issues were found.
+In this sense, the exhibition became a “pandora’s box”.
+Once one opens up to this perspective, there is no way back: the same reasoning that led us to create the exhibition also led us to refer to it afterwards every time the same issues were found.
 Been there, done that, we thought.
 But it was not enough.
 The exhibition initiated a path on which we found many other people dealing with the same issue.
-We had to share our findings in a broader way.
+We had to share our findings more broadly.

-Navigate through the exhibition below or click here to open it another window.
+Navigate through the exhibition below or click here to open it in another window.